 I love incorporating natural fall greenery in any decor project.
 The look is soothing and it brings the outdoor into your home in a lovely way.

-What types of fall greenery can be used for decorating?
+What types of greenery can be used for fall decorating?

 Nature is magnificent in the fall.
 The range of colors that the autumn leaves take on is stunning.
 This makes them perfect for fall decorations.